Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

-We see the effects of this filter on B0329+54 in Fig.~\ref{fig:fft_clean}.
-The bright radar pulses have been removed, additionally the communication RFI has been greatly reduced.
-Bright salt and pepper noise remains.
-The three pulses are largely the same, losing only a little power in the sub-pulse that precedes and follows the main pulse.
-We also see that the bandpass shape is preserved.
-For the time domain MAD filter, we removed this because it provided no useful information and makes replacement values difficult to determine.
-We did not have to do this flattening step with this filter because the total is determined by the first component for the FFT.
+We see the effects of this filter on PSR~B0329+54 in Fig.~\ref{fig:fft_clean}.
+The bright radar pulses have been removed, and the communication RFI has been greatly reduced.
+Bright salt-and-pepper noise remains.
+The three pulses are largely the same, losing only a little power in the sub-pulses that precede and follow the main pulse.
+We also see that the band-pass shape is preserved.
+We did not use the time-domain MAD filter because it provided no useful information and makes replacement values difficult to determine.
+We did not have to do the flattening step with this filter because the total power in a channel is determined by the first component for the FFT.
 We preserve this component and thus do not require the use of a replacement value.
 In this sense, the Fourier MAD filter can be seen as a smoothing filter, spreading out RFI power over the channel.
-This is acceptable because we are interested in change in power level, not the absolute level.
+This is acceptable because we are interested in the change in power level, not the absolute level.